CSteen57/SteenCorp_Network_Segmentation_Lab/README.md

 - Windows Server and Windows 11 domain connectivity
 - VMware network isolation

-This project expands that idea into a segmented network design.
+This Packet Tracer project expands that idea into a segmented network design.

 Instead of placing every device on one flat network, this lab separates devices by purpose and trust level.